-Hurricane Irma strengthens, tears through Cuba on its way to Florida
+Hurricane Irma strengthens, hits Cuba on its way to Florida

 Here are the latest developments

-- Late Friday night, Irma's center was about 120 miles east of Caibarien, Cuba.
+-- Irma's center was about 275 miles southeast of Miami on Saturday morning.

+-- It appears Miami will avoid a direct hit but will still get pounded by strong winds, storm surge and heavy rains.

+-- Irma's center will move near the north coast of Cuba on Saturday, near the Florida Keys on Sunday morning, and near the southwest coast of Florida on Sunday afternoon, the National Weather Service said.

--- Before Irma pounded Cuba, it had slammed the Turks and Caicos, and southeastern Bahamas.
+-- Before Irma hit Cuba, it had slammed the Turks and Caicos, and southeastern Bahamas.

--- In the Caribbean, hard-hit Barbuda and St. Martin islands wearily prepared for Hurricane Jose, which could hit there over the weekend.

--- Florida officials estimated that 5.6 million residents are under evacuation orders.

--- Irma could cause power outages for weeks in parts of South Florida, and more than 4.1 million customers -- or 9 million people -- could be affected by outages at some point, Florida Power and Light Co. said.

 -- The Red Cross said as many as 26 million people could be exposed to destructive winds and torrential rain just in the Dominican Republic, Haiti and Cuba.
+It said 1.2 million people have been battered by the storm.

 -- At its peak, a then-Category 5 Irma sustained maximum wind speeds of at least 185 mph for longer (37 hours) than any storm on record.
-The Red Cross estimates 1.2 million people have been battered by the storm.

--- Irma led to at least 24 deaths in the Caribbean.
-Nine of the deaths were in unspecified French territories, one on Barbuda, one at the British overseas territory of Anguilla, two in Dutch-administered St. Maarten, four in the British Virgin Islands, four on the US Virgin Islands, and three in Puerto Rico.
+-- Of the 24 deaths blamed on Irma, nine were in unspecified French territories, one on Barbuda, one at the British overseas territory of Anguilla, two in Dutch-administered St. Maarten, four in the British Virgin Islands, four on the US Virgin Islands, and three in Puerto Rico.

 -- Hurricane warnings are in effect for parts of central Cuba, and the southeastern, central and northwestern Bahamas.
 Hurricane warnings also are in effect from Sebastian Inlet on the east coast, southward around the Florida Peninsula to Anna Maria Island on the Panhandle.
 The warning includes the Keys, Lake Okeechobee and Florida Bay.